Carlo Fidanza

-Carlo Fidanza (born 21 September 1976) is an Italian politician and lives in Milan.
+Carlo Fidanza (born 21 September 1976) is an Italian politician who has served as a Member of the European Parliament (MEP) since 2019, previously holding a seat from 2009 to 2014.
+He is a member of Brothers of Italy (FdI).

 Political career

-Born in San Benedetto del Tronto and living in Milan, Fidanza began his political activity at a very young age in Milan in the ranks of the "Fronte della Gioventu'", the organization of the Italian Social Movement (MSI) [4].
-In 1995 he joined Gianfranco Fini's Fiuggi turn from MSI to Alleanza Nazionale.
+Born in San Benedetto del Tronto on the Adriatic Sea and living in Milan, Fidanza began his political activity at a very young age in Milan in the ranks of the Youth Front, the youth organization of the Italian Social Movement (MSI).
+In 1995 he joined Gianfranco Fini's Fiuggi turn from the MSI to the National Alliance (AN).

 He served in the ranks and held various positions of responsibility in Azione Giovani (AG), the youth movement of AN, of which he was provincial president, national leader of the youth social right.

 In 2004 he became national vice president of AG (after being defeated by Giorgia Meloni in the national congress of Viterbo).
 In the same year he was appointed president of the Multidisciplinary Cynological Observatory (O.Ci.M.) of the Ministry of agricultural and forestry policies.

 He was group leader of the Alleanza Nazionale in the Council of Zone 5 in Milan (1997-2001), as well as municipal councilor and councilor in the municipality of Desio (2005-2006).

 In the 2006 local elections he was elected municipal councilor in Milan with AN under the administration of Letizia Moratti, holding the role of group leader of Alleanza Nazionale, then vice-leader of the Popolo della Libertà and president of the Council Commission "Expo 2015" until the deadline of the mandate in 2011.
 He was also a member of the national presidency of ANCI Giovani, the national council of young local administrators under 35.

 He was also a member of the national management and regional deputy coordinator of the People of Freedom in Lombardy as well as a member of the presidency office of Giovane Italia, the youth movement of the PDL.